 To verify if scale-out and scale-in policies are triggered at the same time:

 My Amazon EC2 Auto Scaling group isn’t responding to a CloudWatch alarm or health check replacement

 - Check if your Auto Scaling group already reached its minimum or maximum number of instances.
 To find the specified minimum or maximum capacity, review your Amazon EC2 Auto Scaling group's details using the Amazon EC2 console.
 Amazon EC2 Auto Scaling doesn't show an error message in the group's activity history when scaling is blocked due to minimum or maximum capacity.

 - If you're using a simple scaling policy, check if your instances are in a cooldown period.
-Simple scaling policies are suspended until after the cooldown period.
+Simple scaling policies remain suspended until after the cooldown period.

-- If you're using a step scaling policy or target tracking policy, check if an instance warmup is in progress.
-If you specified a warm-up time, instances aren't counted toward the metrics of the Auto Scaling group until after the warmup.
+- If you're using a step scaling policy or target tracking policy, check for an in progress instance warmup.
+If you specified a warm-up time, the Auto Scaling group doesn't count instances toward the group metrics until after the warmup.

-- Check your CloudWatch alarm to be sure that it is triggering scaling activity correctly.
+- Check your CloudWatch alarm to be sure that it's triggering scaling activity correctly.
 For more information, see How do I ensure that Amazon CloudWatch alarms trigger scaling of my Auto Scaling group?

-My instance is in stuck in the Pending:Wait or Terminating:Wait state during scaling activity
+My instance is stuck in the Pending:Wait or Terminating:Wait state during scaling activity

 If you configured a lifecycle hook for your Amazon EC2 Auto Scaling group, an instance might be paused in the Pending:Wait or Terminating:Wait state.
 Except for step scaling policies, other scaling activities are suspended until the instance moves out of the Pending:Wait or Terminating:Wait state.